Millennia of (Muslim) Ignorance

 Admittedly, and with some serious feelings of shame, I felt proud as a Muslim.
-A serious feeling of pride, that was totally different from that that was preached over our heads as youngsters, about the greatness of Islam in its battles and conquests and the conversion from Jahiliyyeh (ignorance) to faith.
+An acute sense of pride, that was entirely different from that that was preached over our heads as youngsters, about the greatness of Islam in its battles and conquests and the conversion from Jahiliyyah (ignorance) to faith.

 There is something that terrifically follows us as we grow up and is attached to how we perceive religion and faith no matter how old we get.
-There is this childish way of approaching religion that doesn’t exceed a 3rd grader level.
+There is this childish way of approaching religion that doesn’t exceed a 3rd-grade level.

 My thoughts remained echoing in the surrounding of that ridiculous minimal debate.
 Of course, it is not about my brother in law.
 I was like him; just a few years ago, when things related to religion were strictly un-discussable.
 They are there, they are clear.
-They are obvious, but if they were not obvious and clear and making any common sense to me, it is my problem and my lack of knowledge, and after all I am not a specialist on sharia.
-It is only specific people who can accumulate it all and bring it to us simple and easy and in an understandable way.
-And anything that is not understandable, is only an individual issue that rises to my ignorance, and I should get closer to God in order to understand it …
+They are evident, but if they were not distinct and clear and made any common sense to me, it is my problem and my lack of knowledge, and after all, I am not a specialist on sharia.
+It is only specific people who can accumulate it all and bring it to us straightforward and easy and in an understandable way.
+And anything that is not understandable, is only an individual issue that rises to my ignorance, and I should get closer to God to understand it …

 This is how it all goes on.

-When you tell them, no it is not in the Quran, or an opponent idea is in the Quran you will be immediately accused with blasphemy.
+When you tell them, no it is not in the Quran, or an opponent idea is in the Quran you will be immediately accused of blasphemy.

 The problem is not about what is there and what is not.
-The problem is in the insistence of denial that people insist to live in. they prefer to live in ignorance decorated under the name of religion, even if that religion didn’t mention that.
+The problem is in the insistence of denial that people insist on living in.
+They prefer to live in ignorance decorated under the name of religion, even if that religion didn’t mention that.

 They don’t want to know the truth.
-As if truth is threatening to faith.
+As if reality is threatening to faith.

 There is only one truth, and that truth is what the Quran brought and it is explained through preachers.